unibonn/htcondor-bonn/docs/_exercises/5_queueing_more_cleverly.md

 2 job(s) submitted to cluster 98.
 {% endhighlight %}

-These jobs may run for a little while, so let's take the time to check on them!
-POV-Ray produces some progress output on `STDERR`.
+These jobs may run for a little while, so let's take the time to check on them![^2] POV-Ray produces some progress output on `STDERR`.
 You can access that live from your submit machine using (with `98.0` being the first job's id):
 {% highlight shell %}
 $ condor_tail -no-stdout -stderr -f 98.0
 Rendered 105472 of 480000 pixels (21%)